 It has also been known for a sketch to be constructed using cremated remains and then sealed using a polymer or glass.

 I like this offering – you can have cremated remains encased with an hourglass and made into a unique keepsake urn.
 The hourglass has existed for centuries as a measurement of time.
 So this presents an unusual way to suspend time forever for your lost loved one.
 The structure of the hourglass is beautifully crafted from wood with a measure of cremated remains contained within the glass.
 It is even possible to have both parents’ ashes co-mingled in the hourglass – the ultimate and ancient symbol for the passage of time.
 This keepsake urn can become a family heirloom to be passed down through generations.

 Prices range from between $350 – $450.

-This is quite an amazing way to co-mingle the base element of a person (carbon) back with the natural ecosystem of the planet!
+This is an amazing way to co-mingle the base element of a person (carbon) back with the planet’s natural ecosystem!
 As the ashes return to earth as raindrops or snowflakes, you could say that the ‘essence’ of that person is infused into the living elements of our plant as those raindrops or snowflakes settle onto mountain tops, oceans, lakes, rivers, and tropical forests.